 And because an alluring song needs contrasting tones, we shift our focus from the baritones to the in-house tenors.

-“Back on Track” is a top tier song worthy of song of the year as well as best insert song on TSUKIPRO THE ANIMATION.
+“Back on Track” is a top-tier song worthy of song of the year as well as the best insert song on TSUKIPRO THE ANIMATION.
 It is also SolidS’ best song to date.

-We’re open to change the denomination to SolidS’ Holy Tetralogy if “運命を越える”Venga” ends up being as impressive as it sounded in that short preview released a couple of months ago.
-We look forward to review it.
+I’m open to change the denomination to SolidS’ Holy Tetralogy if “運命を越える”Venga” ends up being as impressive as it sounded in that short preview released a couple of months ago.
+We look forward to reviewing it.

 SolidS‘ are officially on an unstoppable run after finding their groove.
-Nothing seems to be stopping them any sooner.
+And nothing seems to be stopping them any sooner.

 This song is only available for those that purchase the 3rd volume of TSUKIPRO THE ANIMATION.